kkm24132/dsc-gettingcleaningdata/README.md

     aggregate to do that)
   * finally it orders the data frame per subject, and returns it.

-* write.tidy.dataset.csv: this function expects
+* writeTidyDatasetCsv: this function expects
   * in.dfrm: a data frame which contains the list of values to be written out
   * out.csv.file: the filename for the CSV file to be produced